Millbillillie, Eucrite

 Screen Shot 2014-01-13 at 8.47.35 PM

-The Meteoritical Bulletin entry contains little more information:
+The Meteoritical Bulletin entry contains a little more information:

-This was an early purchase for us; after hearing that Walter Zeitschel was letting some specimens go, we contacted him and eventually obtained this stone.
-It weighs 108.5 grams and is highly oriented.
+This stone came from Walter Zeitschel.
+It is oriented and weighs 108.5 grams.
 Most Millbillillies exhibit flow lines, but this stone has a truly aerodynamic shape.

 2335768645_57e493affd_o2336596526_c6e26e6a9a_o